Search Jobs

 • Practice technical fundamentals (Software Engineering candidates)

 We’ll want to see how well you code in your favorite language.
 Practice basic algorithms you’re familiar with and make sure to brush up on common data structures.
 It’s a good idea to create a real interview environment to practice in.
-For example, practice mock interviews with your friends, mentors, or family members, time yourself, and find a quiet area away from distractions.
+For example, practice mock interviews with your friends, mentors, or family members in a quiet area free of distractions, and time yourself.

 Tips for a Successful Interview